-In September 2021, about 400 children in the Canterbury and Midland Road areas of Bradford will receive free books through the post.
-We are on a mission to register more babies as many born in 2020 and 2021 have missed out on finding out about how to get their free books because of the Covid pandemic.
+In August 2023, more than 200 children in the Canterbury and Manningham areas of Bradford will receive free books through the post.
+We're on a mission to register more babies as many born from 2020 onwards have missed out on finding out about how to get their free books because of the Covid pandemic.
 Our new scheme to offer books throughout the Manningham ward is already registering babies and young children.

-We also have 1,275 'graduates' - children who have had their 5th birthday and graduated from us!
+We also have around 1,500 'graduates' - children who have had their 5th birthday and graduated from us!

-There are now 426 children in the Canterbury catchment area (in Little Horton ward) who are now part of the Better Start Bradford scheme, which was set up after the success of Canterbury Imagine.
+There are now more than 300 children in the Canterbury catchment area (in Little Horton ward) receiving free books as part of the Better Start Bradford scheme, which was set up after the success of Canterbury Imagine.